Pentasis/factorycraft/docs/design-brief.md

 #### rail-functionality

-## Signals
-All signals are 16-bit, so each wire can potentially carry 16 signals at once or:
-The signed range of integer values that can be stored in 16 bits is −32,768 (−1 × 215) through 32,767 (215 − 1); the unsigned range is 0 through 65,535 (216 − 1).
-Floats are currently not implemented! (may add this in future) Redstone values are always transmitted in the least significant nybble (if not specified).
-A logical 0 or 1 is always transmitted in the least significant bit (if not specified).

 ## Notation in PLC
 Input and Output have coloured background indicating the cable and a number indicating he wire.